 What to feed in the third trimester and during lactation: it's important to seek a premium puppy food.
 Don't be tempted to save money and opt for a cheap pregnant dog food.
 For the sake of a few dollars, it could be the difference between producing a litter of thriving pups and a litter with stillborn pups.
 Your girl is growing new life inside her and really needs quality food now more than ever!

-What is the best food for a pregnant dog?
-Our top recommendations include:
+So, what is the best food for a pregnant dog?

 Best Food For Pregnant Bitches